jhyrkas/VibratoTransfer/README.md

 The algorithms in this plug-in are described in a previously published and upcoming research paper.
 The plug-in implements a real-time vibrato transfer but is not optimized like a commercial plug-in.
-Original code in this repo uses the MIT License (see language below).
-**However**, two open-source implementations are used: Ron Mayer's FFT implementation, found in Pure Data and elsewhere, and Ruoho Ruotsi's implementation of a Butterworth bandpass filter which is based on the butter() function in MATLAB.
+Two open-source implementations are used: Ron Mayer's FFT implementation, found in Pure Data and elsewhere, and Ruoho Ruotsi's implementation of a Butterworth bandpass filter which is based on the butter() function in MATLAB.
 Sources for these implementations are cited in the code and these implementations carry their own licenses.